Tinkerforge/doc/en/source/Software/IPConnection_MATLAB.rst

    to connect.

-.. matlab:function:: public void IPConnection::setAutoReconnect(boolean autoReconnect)
+.. matlab:function:: void IPConnection::setAutoReconnect(boolean autoReconnect)

  Enables or disables auto-reconnect.
 If auto-reconnect is enabled, the IP Connection will try to reconnect to the previously given